Axual/terraform-provider-axual/docs/resources/application_principal.md

 # axual_application_principal (Resource)

-An ApplicationPrincipal is a security principal (certificate or comparable) that uniquely authenticates an Application on an Environment.
+An Application Principal is a security principal (certificate or comparable) that uniquely authenticates an Application for an Environment.
 Read more: https://docs.axual.io/axual/2023.2/self-service/application-management.html#configuring-application-securityauthentication

 ## Limitations
 - Axual Terraform Provider only support these authentication methods:
 	- SSL (MUTUAL TLS) as a Certificate(PEM).
-To use it please provide a string with PEM certificate as principal property.
+To use it please provide a string with PEM certificate as `principal` property.
 	- SASL (OAUTHBEARER) as a Custom Principal that specifies the ID referenced in URI and tokens.
 To use it please provide a string with PEM certificate as principal property.
-For example, 'my-client'.
+For example, `my-client`.
 - Read more: https://docs.axual.io/axual/2023.2/self-service/application-management.html#configuring-application-securityauthentication

 ## Security